 3.1 Research context

 The study was conducted at the College for Arabic Speakers for Teacher Training as a part of a geometry teaching course designed for individuals looking to expand their teaching certification in first and second grades.
-The course is typically considered a second course and falls under the mathematics education component alongside a calculus teaching course for first and second-graders.
-The course consisted of 14 sessions, each lasting 90 minutes, and focused on four key areas of geometric thinking: properties of shapes, place and space relations, transformations and symmetry, and visualisation, concept minimal and non-minimal definitions.
-The course contents were developed based on the National Council for Teachers of Mathematics (NCTM, 2000) standards for geometry education in children from kindergarten through second grade.
+The course is typically considered a second course and falls under the mathematics education component alongside a calculus teaching course for first and second graders.
+The course consisted of 14 sessions, each lasting 90 minutes, and it focused on four key areas of geometric thinking: properties of shapes, place and space relations, transformations and symmetry, and visualization, concept minimal and nonminimal definitions.
+The course content was developed based on the National Council for Teachers of Mathematics (NCTM, 2000) standards for geometry education for children in kindergarten through second grade.
 These standards outline the expected achievements of students in geometry and provide teachers with a framework for age-appropriate instruction.
-The research took place over two sessions, 90 minutes each, in the middle of the course and focused on polygons.
-The teaching-learning process was based on discussions during mathematical events, built according to Markowitz's (2003) clarification of affective mathematical events.
-The two main events, each consisting of several sections, the mathematical events focus on students’ mistakes that occur when they deal with polygons, based on previous studies, such as Tsamir et al. (2008), and the researchers' experience teaching geometry and extracting relevant information from previous research.
-The tasks provide opportunities to expose non-prototypical diagonals, such as part of a diagonal intersecting with one side.
+The research took place over two 90-minute sessions in the middle of the course and focused on polygons.
+The teaching-learning process was based on discussions during mathematical events, built according to Markowitz’s (2003) clarification of affective mathematical events.
+The two main mathematical events, each consisting of several sections, focused on students’ mistakes that occur when they deal with polygons and were based on previous studies (e.g., Tsamir et al., 2008) and the researchers’ experience teaching geometry and extracting relevant information from previous research.
+The tasks provide opportunities to expose nonprototypical diagonals, such as part of a diagonal intersecting with one side.
 The case of the concave polygon has an external diagonal, a diagonal extending outside and inside the polygon.

 The first researcher conducted the course and was accompanied by other researchers.
-She presented events (Figure 1 presents an example of one event including context, a task, and a student’s response) that encouraged prospective teachers to build knowledge of polygon definitions.
-Her role was to facilitate learning, which involved guiding and motivating prospective teachers to learn, develop, and build their knowledge on their own while providing opportunities for them to examine ways of to analyze and discussing events.
+She presented events ’that encouraged prospective teachers to build knowledge of polygon definitions.
+Figure 1 presents an example of one event including context, a task, and a student’s response.
+The researcher’s role was to facilitate learning, which involved guiding and motivating prospective teachers to learn, develop, and build their knowledge on their own while providing opportunities for them to examine ways to analyze and discuss events.

 Figure 1.
 Example of a diagonal event presented during the study